Goda’s Slave – Chapter 15: Driver

 “Well,” Goda said, the urgency having left her voice, her face having returned to its usual unaffected blankness, “we’re out of fuel.
 We’ll have to push it from here on in, then.”
 She jiggled the handle on her door and, finding that it resisted her, she finally kicked it open and jumped out.

 “Push it?”
 Kanna asked incredulously.
 They had managed to stop at a flat section, but when she looked up, she could still see that they had a good portion of the hill left to conquer.
-Even though the steepest parts were behind them, it blocked out pieces of the sky like a massive tower, and she couldn’t see over to the other side of it yet.
+Even though the steepest parts were behind them, the rest blocked out pieces of the sky like a massive tower, and she couldn’t see over to the other side of it yet.
 “We can’t push the truck all the way up there.
 It’s impossible.”

 “It’s not that bad.
 The truck is small and we have little cargo.
 I’ve pushed it before.”
 Goda slammed the door shut and walked to the back.
 She reached into the bed of the truck and began rearranging the contents, lining them up in what Kanna guessed was a more balanced configuration.